 Tips for the Best White Chocolate Peppermint Cookies

-- If your cookies are spreading too much, don’t flatten them, and refrigerate them for 6-10 minutes before baking.
+- If cookies spread too much, keep them mounded and chill the dough in the refrigerator 6–10 minutes before baking.

 Storage

-Store cookies 3-5 days in airtight container on the counter, for longer storage I recommend freezing these peppermint cookies.
+Store baked cookies 3-5 days in an airtight container on the counter.
+For longer storage, I recommend freezing these peppermint cookies.
 They will stay great frozen in an airtight container up to 3 months.

 More Christmas Cookie Recipes